gitter-badger/graphite/examples/graphite_recovery/README.md

 3. [Python](http://github.com/opscode-cookbooks/python/)
   Provides virtualenv support and the pip provider

-+ Requires an postgresql database serve to host the schema.
++  postgresql database serve to host the schema.
 SQLite3 does not scale.

 Recipes
 ============